wiesmann/QuickDrawViewer/README.md

 of a compact Macintosh (72 DPI) and well above the resolution of an ImageWriter dot matrix printer (144 DPI.)
 The rendering engine of Mac OS X is also closer to a PostScript printer than the QuickDraw model.

-So this program mostly translates QuickDraw instructions and delegates most of the actual rendering to Core Graphics.
+So this program mostly translates QuickDraw instructions and delegates the actual rendering to Core Graphics.
-Instructions meant for printers (QuickDraw _comments_) are also used in the translation.
+Instructions meant for printers (QuickDraw _comments_) are also used in this translation.

 ## QuickDraw

-QuickDraw was the graphical language of the original Macintosh, and the format used to store and exchange images on the computer.
+[QuickDraw](https://en.wikipedia.org/wiki/QuickDraw) was the graphical language of the original Macintosh, and the format used to store and exchange images on the computer.
 The original interpreter was written in large part in Motorola 68K by the late [Bill Atkinson](https://en.wikipedia.org/wiki/Bill_Atkinson).
 Support for these files has been slowly decaying with newer versions of Mac OS X, and on my M1 PowerBook, Preview can only open a small subset of the files I have.

 ## Original Pict Example